vargiuscuola/vs-bash-std-library/REFERENCE-trap.md

 * List of trap handlers, with the following columns separated by tab: `signal`, `index`, `label`, `action code`

 ## func_not_to_be_traced()

-Suspend debug trace for the calling function and the inner ones.
-  It must be called with the no-op bash built-in command, as in `: trap_suspend-trace` or `: trap.suspend-trace`: it means the function will not be actually called, but that syntax will be intercepted and treated by the debug trace manager.
-That allows to suspend the debug trace immediately, differently than calling a real `trap_suspend-trace` function which will fulfill that request too late (for the purpose of not tampering with the stack).

 ### Aliases